LocalRuntime

 body: JSON.stringify({

-messageId: feedback.messageId,
+messageId: feedback.message.id,

 rating: feedback.type, // "positive" or "negative"